tcardona/PSEG-Alexa-Project/Workshop/HelloWorld/README.md

 ## Lab 3

 Add short MP3 audio clips to your output via SSML.
+Read the [documentation page](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/speech-synthesis-markup-language-ssml-reference#audio) on how to prepare and host MP3 audio clips in the required format.

  There is a three second pause here <break time="3s"/>  then the speech continues.